Prince989/book-inventory/README.md

 Authentication system implemented using Cognito

-Use the informations below in order to sign in to go to the dashboard
+Use the information below to sign in and go to the dashboard

 Email : alireza1377aj@gmail.com